mithunkumarc/learning-css-ui/height-width/ReadMe.md

         }

 #### height and width property sets the height and widht of content.
 It doesn't include border, padding or margin.

+#### auto vs 100%

+height: 100% gives the element 100% height of its parent container.
+height: auto means the element height will depend upon the height of its children.